 Estimated 1 minute

-A collision involving four vehicles early Friday resulted in the deaths of two individuals and led to the closure of Highway 7 between Perth and Maberly, as reported by Ontario Provincial Police (OPP).
-The highway was reopened on Friday afternoon.
+A tragic four-vehicle accident early Friday morning resulted in the deaths of two individuals and led to the closure of Highway 7 between Perth and Maberly, as reported by Ontario Provincial Police (OPP).
+The highway was reopened later on Friday afternoon.

-According to a news release from OPP, emergency services arrived at the scene of the crash near Maberly shortly after 3 a. m.
+According to a news release from OPP, emergency services arrived at the scene of the crash near Maberly just after 3 a. m.

-The incident involved two transport trucks and a pickup truck, OPP stated.
-Thankfully, none of those injured were children.
+Involved in the collision were two transport trucks and a pickup truck, OPP stated.
+Fortunately, none of those injured were children.

-While the investigation is still underway, police mentioned that the vehicles were traveling in opposite directions.
+While police mentioned that an investigation is still underway, they indicated that the vehicles were heading in different directions.

 “It appears that the westbound [pickup] truck may have initially had a collision with the eastbound transport truck,” OPP Const.
 Corey Noonan told CBC.

-Collision reconstructionists were present at the scene attempting to determine what caused the accident, he said.
+Collision reconstructionists were present at the scene attempting to determine what caused this tragic event, he said.

 Source link